SIPHER (SIPHER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SIPHER Historical Price

-According to the latest data gathered on SIPHER live price page, the current price of SIPHER is 0.04493633USD.
-The circulating supply of SIPHER(SIPHER) is 116.09M SIPHER , giving it a market capitalization of $5.22M.
+According to the latest data gathered on SIPHER live price page, the current price of SIPHER is 0.04656957USD.
+The circulating supply of SIPHER(SIPHER) is 116.09M SIPHER , giving it a market capitalization of $5.41M.

 The SIPHER Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SIPHER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.